chriskuehl/fluffy/README.md

   any web server.
 * **Amazon S3.** Storage on Amazon S3.
 You can serve these with S3 static websites or with CloudFront (if you want a CDN).
-* **Debug.** Prints information about uploaded files to `stdout`.
-Not useful in production environments, but helpful when debugging upload problems.

 Writing a storage backend is dead simple and requires you to implement only a single method.
 The current backends are all less than 30 lines of code.